jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the auth_userprofile Table
 ======================================

 The ``auth_userprofile`` table is mostly used to store user demographic information collected during the student registration process.
-We also use it to store certain additional metadata relating to certificates.
+It is also used to store certain additional metadata relating to certificates.

 Every row in this table corresponds to one row in ``auth_user``.